(link this page at http://paulsnighthawkpages.blogspot.com/p/nh-450.html)

 · 1986 was the last year the 450 was produced.
 Unfortunately, it was not resurrected in the 90's.
 Maybe it's time?
 COME ON HONDA--WE'RE WAITING FOR THE RETURN OF THE 450 NIGHTHAWK--THE COMMUTER'S DREAM BIKE!!
 LET'S GET WITH IT!!!!!

-Want to connect with other Nighthawk 450 owners?
-Click here to check out Paul's Nighthawk Lovers discussion group.
+Want to chat with other Nighthawk 450 owners?
+Join Paul's Nighthawk Lovers discussion group by clicking here